cultural-impact-of-warfare

 Fortress Psychology and Siege Tactics

 Templar castles were not merely defensive structures; they were psychological weapons.
-Fortresses like Krak des Chevaliers (held by the Hospitallers, but similar in design to Templar strongholds like Château Pèlerin) were built on towering ridges with massive walls that seemed impossible to breach.
-Templar commanders used these fortifications to project an image of permanence and power.
-When a Muslim army arrived to besiege a Templar castle, the sheer scale of the defenses could erode their will to fight.
+Fortresses like Château Pèlerin, built on a promontory jutting into the Mediterranean, were designed to intimidate as much as to protect.
+Massive walls, deep moats, and towering keeps announced that the Templars were there to stay.
+When a Muslim army arrived to besiege a Templar castle, the sheer scale of the defenses could erode their will to fight before a single arrow was loosed.

 Inside the walls, Templar garrisons maintained strict routines of prayer, drill, and vigilance.
 They kept banners flying, trumpets sounding, and sentries visible to create the impression of a well-supplied, resolute force.
 Even when supplies ran low, commanders might order the display of freshly baked bread on the walls to convince the besiegers that starvation was not a threat.
 This tactic, sometimes called "the bravado of the bakery," was recorded in several sieges of Templar castles.